ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 We believe we've exhausted the available guidance on how to make _impactful_ changes in our own organisational context.
 Mostly this has involved our own individual efforts around efficiency or choosing different suppliers.
 We've changed what we feasibly can.
 What can we, or another organisation in our position, do next?

 It's widely acknowledged that the kind of climate action we need happens at [both the individual and system level](https://www.forbes.com/sites/briankateman/2022/02/15/to-save-the-planet-we-need-systemic-change-but-your-individual-choices-still-matter/).
-We want to see more of this in the digital industry, and more tech firms being brave enough to support system change.
+We want to see more of this in the digital industry, and more tech firms being brave enough to support systemic change.
 Heroic individual actions from any one firm is not enough to counter the harms from digital's growing electricity consumption.

 We see a risk that as the digital sustainability industry starts to take off, it becomes synonynous with only building more efficient software.
 This is a practice commonly referred to as "_green coding_" or "_[green software](glossary#green-software)_".
 This is definitely an important part of digital sustainability and a skill we want to foster.
 Its one of the more palatable things to buy into at organisation leadership level because it immediately impacts organisation emission estimates and often profitability.
 A great starting point.
 But not enough.

-If all the improved "green software" we work hard to produce fails to lead us to causing less harm to people over time, then we've somewhat missed the main challenge.
+If all the improved "green software" we work hard to produce fails to lead to us causing less harm to people over time, then we've somewhat missed the main challenge.
 Chris Adams from our team, has written a short personal blog on this: [Being in the Green Driving Foundation](https://rtl.chrisadams.me.uk/2024/05/being-in-the-green-driving-foundation/).

 The biggest impacts come from sources other than code.
 It's more often more to do with infrastructure, hardware and how we share data.
 Things like where and how we site data centers, the carbon intensity of energy grids around the world and unhealthy practices like [planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence).
 We need to find a way to mobilise more leadership teams to use their resources to **affect structural change**.
 We get into some specifics in insights 5 and 6.